eecs493staff/eecs493staff.github.io/docs/a4-figma/README.md

 ### How is this assignment graded?

 The grading will be lenient.
-You should receive full points as long as your Figma Prototype has all the required features.
+You will receive full points as long as your Figma Prototype has all the required features.

 ### How do I design my prototype to be aesthetically pleasing?